29 Amphitrite: Characteristics

 Amphitrite's orbit is less eccentric and inclined than those of its larger cousins; indeed, it is the most circular of any asteroid discovered up to that point.
 As a consequence, it never becomes as bright as Iris or Hebe, especially as it is much further from the Sun than those asteroids.
 It can reach magnitudes of around +8.6 at a favorable opposition, but usually is around the binocular limit of +9.5.

 In 2007, James Baer and Steven R. Chesley estimated Amphitrite to have a mass of 1.9×10^19 kg.
-A more recent estimate by Baer suggests it has a mass of 1.18×10^19 kg.
+A 2008 estimate by Baer suggests it has a mass of 1.18×10^19 kg.

 A satellite of the asteroid is suspected to exist, based on lightcurve data collected by Edward F. Tedesco.
 In 1988 a search for satellites or dust orbiting this asteroid was performed using the UH88 telescope at the Mauna Kea Observatories, but neither were found.

+Proposed exploration

+In 1984, while determining the Galileo mission's prelaunch trajectory to Jupiter, JPL engineers found out that if the spacecraft launched on May 1986, it could perform a flyby of 29 Amphitrite at a distance of 6200 mi on 6 December 1986.
+However, with the Challenger disaster delaying the launch to October 1989, the flyby was ultimately cancelled.